Parallaxer/Parallaxer/README.md

 ## Overview

-The purpose of **Parallaxer** is to provide a simple, declarative interface for establishing relationships between changing values in your application; use it to build delightful animations.
+The purpose of **Parallaxer** is to provide a simple, declarative interface for establishing relationships between changing values in your application; use it to build delightful animations or tight controller interactions.

 ### Examples of parallax